In the second part of our series on the most popular online golf instructors, we focus on Mr Cargo shorts himself: Monte Scheinblum.

 If you spend any time hanging around the Golf WRX forums, you’ll definitely have come across Monte’s thoughts on the golf swing.

-Go to any thread asking for advice in “instruction and academy ” and more often than not, Monte will be pitching in (for free) to help a golfer with their swing.
+Go to any thread asking for advice in “instruction and academy” and more often than not, Monte will be pitching in (for free) to help a golfer with their swing.

 He currently runs Rebellion Golf, and has a ton of videos on his YouTube channel.
+If that’s not enough, he developed one of the most efficient training aids (300yd Impact).
+You can read more about it on my golf training aids page.

 Does Monte Give “In Person” Lessons